vonhraban/docs-1/pages/api.md

 ## Overview

 The micro api is a HTTP api.
-Requests to the API are served over HTTP and internally routed via RPC.
+Requests to the API are served over HTTP and routed via service discovery.
 It builds on [go-micro](https://github.com/micro/go-micro), leveraging it for service discovery, load balancing, encoding and RPC based communication.

 Because the micro api uses go-micro internally, this also makes it pluggable.
 See [go-plugins](https://github.com/micro/go-plugins) for support for gRPC, kubernetes, etcd, nats, rabbitmq and more.
+Additionally it makes use of [go-api](https://github.com/micro/go-api) which allows handlers to be configured too.

 ## Install